 - It sets up my next month with pipeline ahead of schedule which will help me reach Plan A next month (hit my numbers early)

-- I can’t tell you how many times I’ve made prospect calls at the end of the month with the focus on building up next month’s numbers and ended up closing a few last-minute deals THIS MONTH, which ended up helping me hit my numbers after all.
+- I can’t tell you how many times I’ve made prospect calls at the end of the month with the focus on building up to next month’s numbers and ended up closing a few last-minute deals THIS MONTH, which ended up helping me hit my numbers after all.
 I think it goes back to having my tone and intention focused on the prospect.
-They didn’t feel my pressure for closing deals now – we simply had a conversation, found a problem they wanted solved, liked my solution, and decided to move forward sooner rather than later.
+They didn’t feel my pressure for closing deals now – we simply had a conversation, found a problem they wanted solved, liked my solution and decided to move forward sooner rather than later.

 Keep in mind, I still make calls to try and close the deals I’ve been working in my pipeline – I just don’t ONLY focus on them.